Email FacebookTwitterMenu burgerClose thin

 • Fifth, download another paper consolidation form from the loan servicer of your choice.
 Apply to consolidate your two Direct Consolidation Loans.

-• Sixth, full out an application for income-driven repayment based on this new Direct Consolidation Loan.
+• Sixth, fill out an application for income-driven repayment based on this new Direct Consolidation Loan.

-You Have a Parent PLUS Loan and Another Loan
+If You Had a Parent PLUS Loan and Another Loan

-This is the process if you have one Parent PLUS Loan and another eligible federal loan.
-The other loan must already be a consolidated loan.
-If it is not, you must consolidate it first:
+This was the process if you had one Parent PLUS Loan and another eligible federal loan.
+The other loan had to already have been consolidated.
+If it was not, you would need to consolidate it first:

 • Second, request paper consolidation forms from this servicer.

 • Third, apply to consolidate your Parent PLUS Loan.
-Once it is done, you will have a Direct Consolidation Loan and a Consolidated Loan.
+Once done, you would have a Direct Consolidation Loan and a Consolidated Loan.

 • Fourth, download another paper consolidation form from the loan servicer of your choice.
 Apply to consolidate your two existing loans.

-• Sixth, full out an application for income-driven repayment based on this new Direct Consolidation Loan.
+• Fifth, fill out an application for income-driven repayment based on this new Direct Consolidation Loan.

 Bottom Line